jamesgibbons92/RestSharpExample/README.md

 I will start to create my own examples and put these into a CI build.

-To get public APIs to practice with I used this list - https://github.com/toddmotto/public-apis
+To get public APIs to practice with I used this list - https://github.com/toddmotto/public-apis Also I will use this site for Star Wars data for testing with https://swapi.co/documentation

+## How to identify tests to automate API testing

+## Builds and Releases

+## Test examples